Salve Regina: Modernized USCCB translation

-O clement, O loving, O sweet Virgin Mary.

-L Pray for us, O holy Mother of God.R That we may be made worthy of the promises of Christ.

-A 1969 translation by James Quinn, S.J., beginning "Hail, our Queen and Mother blest," is offered as an alternative to the Latin in the Divine Office.
+A 1969 translation by James Quinn, beginning "Hail, our Queen and Mother blest," is offered as an alternative to the Latin in the non-ICEL translation of the Liturgy of the Hours (Divine Office) and is used in Australia, England and Wales, Ireland and Scotland.

+Indulgence

+Pope Pius VI in the decree of 5 April 1786 granted the indulgence of one hundred days and, on Sundays, of 7 years and as many as forty years to anyone with a contrite heart who recited the antiphon Salve Regina in the morning and the evening the Sub tuum praesidium.

+This type of indulgences expressed in days or years was suppressed by the Indulgentiarum Doctrina of 1967.

+The Enchiridion Indulgentiarum of 2004 provides for partial indulgence.

 Hail, Holy Queen enthroned above

 German priest Johann Georg Seidenbusch published a hymn entitled "Gegrüßet seist du, Königin" in his 1687 devotional book Marianischer Schnee-Berg.
 This hymn was inspired by the pilgrimage devotions at Aufhausen Priory, and contains various salutations taken predominantly from the Salve Regina.

 This hymn was soon to be found in various forms in many Catholic devotional books, and a Latin translation, "Salve Regina coelitum", was soon created.
 The modern melody first appeared in the 1736 hymnal Geistliche Spiel- und Weckuhr, and Melchior Ludwig Herold's 1808 hymnal Choralmelodien zum Heiligen Gesänge contained the version that is standard today.

 The English translation "Hail, Holy Queen enthroned above" first appeared in The Roman Missal in 1884.
-This translation gained worldwide popularity after being featured in the 1992 film Sister Act.